immuni-app/immuni-documentation/Technology.md

 Below, we discuss the efforts we have made towards achieving reproducibility of builds on both platforms.

-**iOS**
+##### iOS
 Reproducible builds in an iOS context are complex.
 Even with the same environment (e.g., operating system and compiler), builds may differ from run to run.
 Moreover, Apple requires that App Store builds be signed using a sophisticated  [code signing system](https://developer.apple.com/support/code-signing/).
 Finally, iOS App builds pass through a process called  [app thinning](https://developer.apple.com/documentation/xcode/reducing_your_app_s_size) that further modifies the uploaded artifacts before the final builds are made available on the App Store for download.

-We have been working on this problem, also leveraging [Telegram’s great work](https://core.telegram.org/reproducible-builds#reproducible-builds-for-ios), but we have not yet found a satisfactory solution.
-At the current stage, we have managed to successfully compare an App Store build with the _xcarchive_ that generated it.
-However, the comparison starts from an already compiled artifact and requires the iOS App code signing certificates.
-For security reasons, these are not publicly available.

-We expect more work to be done in this area, and look forward to improving the process in the future.

-**Android**
+A detailed description of the work done so far can be found [here](https://github.com/immuni-app/immuni-app-ios/issues/217).

+##### Android
 The reproducibility of Android builds is affected by similar problems as on iOS, as builds may differ from run to run even with the same building environment.

 These are the main aspects that may limit reproducibility: